freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-to-solve-problems-and-understand-errors/learn-to-solve-problems-and-understand-errors-question-a.md

 ## --assignment--

-Read How to <a href="https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/" target="_blank">Think Like a Programmer - Lessons in Problem Solving</a> by Richard Reis.
+Read <a href="https://www.freecodecamp.org/news/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2/" target="_blank">How to Think Like a Programmer - Lessons in Problem Solving</a> by Richard Reis.

 ## --text--